Orangesoft-Development/retry/README.md

 ## Quick usage

-By default max attempts is 5, a sleeper is disabled and a exception classifier catch all exceptions.
-See below how configure a retry tool:
+By default max attempts is 5, a sleeper is disabled and a exception classifier catch all exceptions:

 ```php
 <?php